jefferywmoore/CISSP-Study-Resources/README.md

 This is my collection of resources, study materials, notes, and advice I have gathered, working towards certification.
 No compilation is exhaustive, but my goal is to put together information that will be useful and encouraging to others undertaking this effort.

-Note that these notes are based on the 2021 Office Study Guide ("OSG-9").
+My notes are based on the 2021 Official Study Guide 9th edition ("OSG-9").
 For an overview of what's been added and changed in 2024, take a look at Destination Certification's [CISSP 2024 Exam Changes](https://www.youtube.com/watch?v=TGWpwtTPexE).

 Feel free to share this repo or any of the resources if you find them useful.
 Tell me about mistakes or improvements you think should be made!
 Connect with me on [LinkedIn](https://www.linkedin.com/in/jefferywmoore/)

 ## Table of contents
-- [Overview](#overview) of CISSP exam and content
+- [Overview](#overview) of CISSP exam and content.
-- [Reference Material](#reference-material) including books, articles, recommended courses, and guides
+- [Reference Material](#reference-material) including books, articles, recommended courses, and guides.
-- My [Study Guides By Domain](#my-study-guides) built as I'm progressing through the reference material
+- My [Study Guides By Domain](#my-study-guides) built as I'm progressing through the reference material.

 ## Overview
 There is a ton of information on the CISSP exam available, including from (ISC)², associated & third-party instructors and authors, as well as guides put together by those in preparation.
 If you're just starting out, I'd recommend the [Sybex Study Guide and Practice Test bundle](https://amzn.to/3WpNWKM) (note that I get a small commission for purchases made through this link).